An mRNA Vaccine to Treat Cancer

 Although these results are exciting, I am eager to see how they will translate to humans.
 It will be particularly interesting to see whether the vaccines are effective at much later time points after tumor development, considering that people typically don’t receive cancer treatment within days or even weeks after tumor formation.
 Fortunately, mouse studies employing TC-1 tumor cells can be followed up directly in human clinical trials without the need for experiments in non-human primates.
 Treating HPV-induced tumors with therapeutic vaccines that can be delivered in one or more doses would be a very attractive alternative to current chemotherapeutic treatment options.

-[For a more detailed discussion of this paper, I recommend TWiV 991].
+[For a more detailed discussion of this paper, I recommend TWiV 991.
+The material in this blog post is also covered in Catch This Episode 46.]

 1 thought on “An mRNA Vaccine to Treat Cancer”